 The implementation of the CAP legislation is almost entirely the full responsibility of Member State administrations.
-Indeed, following the last CAP reform, more responsibility than ever has been given to Member States for the definition
+Indeed, following the last CAP reform, more responsibility than ever has been given to Member States for the definition and/or

-When a Member State is audited (DG AGRI audit services, European Court of Auditors, etc.) the main aim of auditor work is to check that the management and control system set by the Member States is reliable and effective (i.e. ensuring a minimum level of residual error and at the same time meeting the policy objectives).
+When a Member State is audited (DG AGRI audit services, European Court of Auditors, etc.) the main aim of auditors' work is to check that the management and control system set by the Member States is reliable and effective (i.e. ensuring a minimum level of residual error and at the same time meeting the policy objectives).
 Different solutions may be considered to set a method, and many elements of the IACS may lead to weaknesses in the system.

-So it is recommended to administrations to document, justify and provide evidence as to their choices, decisions and actions.
+So, administrations are recommended to document, justify and provide evidence as to their different choices, decisions and actions.

-It is also very crucial that procedures decided and decisions and rules set are largely and openly shared between all stakeholders of the IACS (Administration, controllers, farmers, and Commission on request).
+It is also very crucial that procedures decided, and decisions and rules set, are very widely shared between all IACS stakeholders: Administration, controllers, farmers (and Commission on request).